axivo/charts/.github/scripts/README.md

 - `getReleaseByTag` - Checks if a GitHub release with the specified tag exists
 - `getReleaseIssues` - Fetches issues related to a specific chart since the last release
 - `uploadReleaseAsset` - Uploads an asset to a GitHub release

-### `pages.js`

-Provides centralized configuration and functions for Helm chart releases and GitHub Pages.

-#### Internal Functions

-- `_buildChartRelease` - Builds a GitHub release for a single chart and uploads the chart package as an asset
-- `_commitLockFiles` - Helper function to commit updated lock files to PRs
-- `_createChartReleases` - Creates GitHub releases for packaged charts and uploads the chart packages as release assets
-- `_findAllCharts` - Recursively finds chart directories in application and library paths
-- `_generateChartRelease` - Generates release content using the template file
-- `_generateHelmIndex` - Generates the Helm repository index file
-- `_packageCharts` - Packages all charts in a specified directory

-#### Exported Functions

-- `generateChartsIndex` - Generates the chart index page from the index.yaml file
-- `processChartReleases` - Handles the complete Helm chart release process
-- `setupBuildEnvironment` - Sets up the build environment for generating the static site
-- `updateLockFiles` - Updates Chart.lock files for charts in a pull request
-- `updateIssueTemplates` - Updates issue templates with current chart options

 ### `utils.js`